100 Fun Things to Do in Chicago

 jazz band on stage| ©robert.fr.22

-59. Get inebriated at Chicago's rooftop bars
+59. Get tipsy at Chicago's rooftop bars

-glass of wine and glasses on the table| ©Timur Saglambilek
+glass of wine and drinks on the table| ©Timur Saglambilek

-glass of wine and glasses on the table| ©Timur Saglambilek
+glass of wine and drinks on the table| ©Timur Saglambilek

-60. Enter Ernest Hemingway's Birthplace Museum
+60. Enter the Ernest Hemingway Birthplace Museum

-beige and green building| ©Irina Hynes
+beige building with green| ©Irina Hynes

-beige and green building| ©Irina Hynes
+beige building with green| ©Irina Hynes

 61. Explore the DuSable Museum of African American History

-Museum Information Sign| ©Smart Chicago Collaborative
+Museum information sign| ©Smart Chicago Collaborative

-Museum Information Sign| ©Smart Chicago Collaborative
+Museum information sign| ©Smart Chicago Collaborative

-62. Experience a sunset boat ride
+62. Experience sunset on a boat

 yellow boat on the lake| ©Aaron Burden